 Cooking tips for Perfect Eggplant Parmesan

-If you do stack or overlap the slices, the part that isn’t exposed will not get brown and crispy like it should.
+If you do stack or overlap the slices, the part that isn’t exposed will not get brown and crispy as it should.

 Healthy Baked Eggplant Parmesan